shipwebdotjp/openai-tokenusagechecker/README.md

 A CLI tool to check OpenAI API token usage.
 It aggregates daily usage by project and can notify when thresholds are exceeded.
 When participating in the data sharing program, you can use up to 1M (250K) / 10M (2.5M) tokens daily depending on your Tier, and this tool allows you to quickly check if you haven't exceeded those limits.
+For more detailed information about OpenAI’s data sharing program, please visit [this page](https://help.openai.com/en/articles/10306912-sharing-feedback-evaluation-and-fine-tuning-data-and-api-inputs-and-outputs-with-openai).

 ## Installation